kleinerELM/LA-ICP-MS/README.md

 To combine an EDX segmentation with the LA-ICP-MS Data, the binary image has to be transformed to the orientation and dimensions of the LA-ICP-MS dataset.
 In the example data, the images were combined using SEM images before and after the LA-ICP-MS ablation.

+## phase map alignment

+There is an alignment exaplme in the `example_data` folder.
+This will be polished in the future.

 # required thrid party packages

 This script was tested using Python 3.9.5